 How can we oppose these changes?

-The Federal Register, the official journal of the U.S. government, is accepting comments about the proposed public charge changes until December 10.
-The Administration is legally required to read every comment submitted by the deadline.
-Join us in submitting comments opposing these changes.
+The Federal Register, the official journal of the U.S. government, accepted comments about the proposed public charge changes until December 10, 2018.
+The Administration is legally required to read all unique comments that were submitted by the deadline.
+During this review period, the current law will remain intact.

 Does this impact me?